Dog friendly pubs restaurants and cafés

 Melrose Abbey, Scottish Borders

-Organisations such as Historic Scotland and the National Trust for Scotland allow dogs on a number of their properties.
+Organisations such as Historic Scotland and the National Trust for Scotland offer the perfect dog friendly holiday activity, as they allow dogs on a number of their properties.
 Take your dog with you as you discover the history of printing at Robert Smail's Printing Works in Innerleithen, enjoy the quiet splendour of Melrose Abbey or Dryburgh Abbey in the Scottish Borders, or explore Fort George, the mightiest artillery fortification in Britain, based near Inverness.

 Dog friendly walks in Scotland